top of page

 Hechter

-Ephraim Hechter reached South Africa in 1929, penniless.
-He had an aunt in South Africa.
-His wife to be, Leah Chesler, joined a year later in East London, where they got married.
-Ephraim was from Leliunai (In Yiddish, Lelyun) near Utena or Utian in the Province of Kovno in Lithuania and his wife Leah from Kovno in Lithuania.
-They ran concession stores in Joburg and around the Lichtenburg Alluvial diggings before reaching Vryburg around 1931.
-Most of these small stores were run in partnership with others, selling to mine workers.
+Ephraim Hechter arrived in South Africa in 1929, penniless.
+He had an aunt there.
+His fiancée, Leah Chesler, joined him a year later in East London, where they got married.
+Ephraim was from Leliunai (In Yiddish, Lelyun) near Utena or Utian in the Province of Kovno, and his wife Leah was from Kovno in Lithuania.
+They operated concession stores in Johannesburg and nearby the Lichtenburg Alluvial diggings before arriving in Vryburg around 1931.
+Most of these small stores were managed with partners, selling to mine workers.

-In Vryburg Ephraim and Zalman Davidovitz set up Headermans.
-In 1933 the two partners bought the then flailing S. Solomon and Company from Schneier and London Limited, based out of Johannesburg.
+In vryburg Ephraim and Zalman Davidovitz established Headermans.
+In 1933, the two partners purchased the then-struggling S. Solomon and Company from Schneier and London Limited, based in Johannesburg.
 Ephraim Gluckman managed the store on their behalf.
-After ending their business partnership, Ephraim and Salamn agreed that Efraim continue with S. Solomon & Company (later re-branded as Solomon’s Stores) and Zalman continued with Headermans.
-With the help of Harry Joffe, Ephraim led a formidable turnaround.
-One of his ingredients for success was hiring young and ambitious Jewish migrants, like Harry Joffe, Max Cohen and others.
+After ending their business partnership, Ephraim and Zalman agreed that Ephraim would continue with S. Solomon & Company (later rebranded as Solomon’s Stores), while Zalman continued with Headermans.
+With Harry Joffe's assistance, Ephraim led a strong turnaround.
+One of his keys to success was hiring young, ambitious Jewish migrants like Harry Joffe, Max Cohen, and others.

-The Hechter’s had two children, Avi and Julius.
-Avi was born in Johannesburg in 1931, just before the move to Vryburg.
+The Hechter family had two children, Avi and Julius.
+Avi was born in Johannesburg in 1931, shortly before the move to Vryburg.
 The family left in 1942.
-Avi's brother Julius was born in Johannesburg after they left Vryburg.
-Ephraim and Leah Hechter were deeply immersed in the Jewish community and made a substantial donation towards the construction of the local Guild Hall.
+Avi's brother Julius was born in Johannesburg after they had left Vryburg.
+Ephraim and Leah Hechter were deeply involved in the Jewish community and made a significant donation toward building the local Guild Hall.
 Ephraim also represented Vryburg at the SA Jewish Board of Deputies.

-After they left Vryburg, Ephraim took on as partners in the business Jack Katz, Selwyn Leibowitz and Hymie Arenson.
-The Hechter’s were related to Max and Leah Cohen and Harold and Zelda Scheckter.
-Leah Cohen and Leah Chelser’s mothers were sister’s and Leah Cohen was a Scheckter – Harold’s sister.
+After they left Vryburg, Ephraim took on partners in the business: Jack Katz, Selwyn Leibowitz, and Hymie Arenson.
+The Hechters were related to Max and Leah Cohen and Harold and Zelda Scheckter.
+Leah Cohen and Leah Chelser’s mothers were sisters, and Leah Cohen was a Scheckter—Harold’s sister.

 Avi Hechter and parents, circa 1934